-- · One "A" trajectory - · Two "B" trajectories - One "C" trajectory In the case of a stand with five single targets, the additional target may solely be a class "A" or "B". - 2.5.2 Doubles must be shot at targets already launched as singles from that position.
-Moreover: - A "C" trajectory can be used once only for the double or doubles on a stand, best associated with an "A" target. - Two "B" trajectories can be used for a double, or a single "B" could be associated with an "A" trajectory.
+- · One "A" trajectory - · Two "B" trajectories - One "C" trajectory - In the case of a stand with five single targets, the additional target may solely be a class "A" or "B". - 2.5.2 Doubles must be shot at targets already launched as singles from that position.
+Moreover: - A "C" trajectory can be used once only for the double or doubles on a stand, best associated with an "A" target. - Two "B" trajectories can be used for a double, or a single "B" could be associated with an "A" trajectory. - 2.5.3 On a layout, at shooting positions with 3 machines and 2 doubles, there is either 1 simultaneous double or one rafale double, or even both: but there can't be 2 doubles on report.